MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-properties.md

 ---
-title: "Manage model-driven app properties in the Power Apps app designer | MicrosoftDocs"
+title: "Manage model-driven app settings in the Power Apps app designer | MicrosoftDocs"
-description: "Learn how to manage the properties for your app"
+description: "Learn how to manage the settings for your app"
 keywords: ""
 ms.date: 06/22/2022
 ms.custom: